k3ut0i/llvm-dataflow-graphs/README.md

 1. The errors.
 2.  struct type single node for arguments of a function.
 3.  edges between functions and calls too cluttered find resonable comprimise.
+4. Hilights for certain nodes and edges based on the results of some optimization passes. _Example_: the nodes which will be removed during some optimization processes. try to use inbuilt passes and analyze the diff the resulting ir's to find the missing nodes._Or_ can a copy of the original llvm-ir can be kept in memory to analyze the passes.??
 It's sample test code.
 ```c
 #include <stdio.h>